 Same Storage Units, Different Values

 Evan Williams, a co-founder of Twitter, once famously implied that convenience decides everything.
 This is in reference to, understandably, the Internet.
 He said, “The internet makes human desires more easily attainable.
 In other words, it offers convenience.”
 He further adds, “…Convenience on the internet is basically achieved by two things: speed, and cognitive ease.”
+It is the same concept of convenience, or differences thereof, that allows us to have the same storage units, different values.

 Williams sees the Internet not as something new per se.
 Rather, it is another way for people to do what they already do, but more conveniently.
 For example, when you shop you can compare many products and prices easily, have relevant product suggestions at your fingertips, and have the product delivered to you the next day.